AmyOlex/gdc-samtools-fastq/README.md

   --local-entry gdc-samtools-fastq.wdl \
   --json gdc_inputs.json
 ```
+_(Note: For local testing to avoid downloading large files from the web, create a local_inputs.json file and point it to your local BAM file.)_

 ## Corporate / Restricted Network & Silicon Mac Setup

-If you are on a restricted network (VPN) or using an Apple Silicon (M1/M2/M3) Mac where dockstore CLI fails to download files or images, follow this "Offline" procedure.
+If you are on a restricted network (VPN) or using an Apple Silicon (M1/M2/M3) Mac where dockstore CLI fails to download files or images, follow this "Offline" procedure, which skips utilizing Dockstore and calls Cromwell directly.
+This is also a more flexible way to control Cromwell behavior using the cromwell.config file.

 ### 1. Manual Docker Setup (Silicon Mac)
 Pre-pull the image using the specific architecture to ensure compatibility with Terra (Intel/AMD64).
 This ensures Rosetta handles the translation correctly.